 Best Airbnb in Princeville: Kauai Princeville Condo

-Located in the best neighborhood to stay in for a more luxurious experience, this condo is beautiful, newly renovated, and offers complete privacy.
+Located in the best neighborhood for a luxurious experience, this condo is beautiful, newly renovated, and offers complete privacy.
 It’s suitable for 2 guests and includes a kitchen, lanai, and common BBQ area.
 It’s also close to the beach and lots of chances to enjoy water activities!

 Best Hotel in Princeville: The Cliffs at Princeville

-For luxury at a great price, this hotel is located in the best area in Kauai to stay in if you want to be close to everything.
-It has a Jacuzzi, sauna, outdoor pool, spa, and babysitting services, so will suit almost every travel group.
-There’s also a library on site as well as beautiful gardens and rooms with all the essential amenities.
+For luxury at a great price, this hotel is located close to everything.
+It has a Jacuzzi, sauna, outdoor pool, spa, and babysitting services, and will suit almost every type of traveler.
+There’s even a library on site, as well as beautiful gardens and rooms with all the essential amenities.

 Final Thoughts on Where to Stay in Kauai

-When you’re looking for the best places to stay in Kauai, you’ll find a collection of charming small towns with great beaches, lots of opportunities for outdoor activities, and lush tropical surroundings.
-This island is pretty much the cliché of what a beach destination should be.
+Kauai has a collection of charming small towns with great beaches, lots of opportunities for outdoor activities, and lush tropical surroundings.
+This Hawaiian island is pretty much the cliché of what a beach destination should be.
 And it definitely lives up to all the hype.
-Most people who visit there return again and again.
+Most people who visit return again, and again, and again.

 Do you own an awesome hostel, hotel or apartment?
 Want to be featured in our list?
 Email [email protected] to find out how.